thor314/zkhn-rust-api/README.md

 # If you have not updated rust recently, you may need to run:
 rustup update
 # we use the nightly toolchain, specified in rust-toolchain.toml.
 You should not need to change anything here.
+## May need to run
+rustup default nightly

 ### Install cargo-shuttle:
 cargo install cargo-binstall # fast-installer for rust binaries